 The scheduling functionality is my best friend on WordPress!
 I schedule most posts in advance, sometimes days ahead, sometimes only a few hours ahead.
-This is a game changer when you work full-time, so you know that your content is going up even if you are stuck in a meeting.
+This is a game changer when you work full-time, so you know that your content is going live even if you are stuck in a meeting.
 All you then have to worry about is to Instagram, Tweet, Pin, and share your content on social media which will take you about 10 minutes.

 Get a mentor

 Last but not least!
 Get a blog mentor!
 Someone who has been there and done it!
-I find it very helpful through a dry spell to chat to someone who knows how it feels.
-It’s also the best way to improve your blogger skills, for instance, I had never heard of Domain Authority until Alex Better Together took the time to explain it to me!
+I find it very helpful through a dry spell to chat with someone who knows how it feels.
+It is also the best way to improve your blogger skills, for instance, I had never heard about Domain Authority until Alex Better Together took the time to explain it to me!

 Here you go guys, my few tips to help you juggle work and well… (more fun) work!